 Does it deliver?

-I am still working on more E-M1 image samples and their interpretation, but it looks already like these may be the best (technically) images I've got from any camera yet.
-I realize this is a strong statement, so let's wait a bit until I am able to confirm it.
+Yes.
+These may be the best (technically) images I've got from any camera yet.
+I realize this is a strong statement, but that's how I see it.

 The three series of high-ISO samples show that images at up to up to ISO 6400 are presentable; the progress on this field in the last two or three years is just amazing.
 Even those shot at ISO 25,600 (das ist 45°DIN, meine deutsche Freunde, unmöglich!) are usable, if not too pretty, very much like ISO 3200 of just four years ago.